9 tips for doing business with European buyers of fresh fruit and vegetables

-The European fresh fruit and vegetables sector is a dynamic world full of opportunities.
-However, it is also a complex and highly professional world, with requirements and expectations you will need to comply with to be successful.
+The European fresh fruit and vegetables sector is a dynamic world full of opportunities and pitfalls.
+It is a sector which feels informal, but which is highly professional at the same time.
+Excellent product quality, reliability and efficient communication are a must when doing business.
+You should also expect tough purchase conditions.
 These tips for exporters from developing countries will help you prepare yourself for doing business in Europe.

 Contents of this page

 - Be swift and proactive in your communication

 - Find collaborations with support agencies

 1. Put quality above all the rest